Information on user payments for hospital treatment, pregnancy and birth

 -

-If you have applied for family reunification
+Special circumstances if you have applied for family reunification

 If you have applied for family reunification and have a receipt from the Danish Immigration Service of an ongoing family reunification case, then you will not be charged for giving birth at the hospital.
+You must still pay for all medical examinations leading up to the birth itself – both planned and emergency examinations.
+However, you will not have to pay for consultations that are medically assessed as health measures, treatments or procedures that have a direct or natural connection to the birth itself.

 You must send a copy of the receipt from the Danish Immigration Service to the Regional Office.
 This receipt is documentation of your right to give birth free of charge.
 You may send the receipt to us in one of these ways: